circulosmeos/gztool/README.md

         $ gztool -WT still-growing-gzip-file.gz

+* Compress (`-c`) an still growing (`-E`) file: in this case both `still-growing-file.gz` and `still-growing-file.gzi` files will be created *on-the-fly* as the source file grows.
+Note that in order to terminate compression, Ctrl+C must be used to kill gztool: this results in an incomplete-gzip-file as per GZIP standard, but this is not important as it will contain all the source data, and both `gzip` and `gztool` (or any other tool) can correctly and completely decompress it.

+        $ gztool -Ec still-growing-file

+* Decompress a file like with gzip (`-d`), but do not delete (`-D`) the original one: Decompressed file will be `myfile`.
+Note that gzipped file **must** have a ".gz" extension or `gztool` will complain.

+        $ gztool -Dd myfile.gz

+* Decompress a file that do not have ".gz" file extension, like with gzip (`-d`):

+        $ cat mycompressedfile | gztool -d > my_uncompressed_file

 * Show internals of all index files in this directory. `-e` is used not to stop the process on the first error, if a `*.gzi` file is not a valid gzip index file.
 The `-ll` list option repetition will show data about each index point. `-lll` also decompress each point's window to ensure index integrity:

         $ gztool -ell *.gzi